Chavarriaminera/Python/bitcoin_sentiment_analysis/README.md

 - `1-Step 1.py` — Sentiment scoring using VADER
 - `2-Step 2.py` — Core exploratory data analysis
 - `2-Step 2 EDA.py` — Extended EDA and visualization experiments
-- `Step2.2EDAHistogram.py` — Iterative refinement of sentiment
+- `Step2.2EDAHistogram.py` — Iterative refinement of sentiment distribution histograms
-  distribution histograms
+- `eda_top_hashtags_overall_and_by_sentiment_vader.py` — Top hashtags overall + by sentiment bucket (log-scale, Bitcoin-themed)

 Scripts are ordered to reflect a typical exploratory-to-analytical workflow used in applied NLP projects.

-## Status
+## Status / Next Steps
-Work in progress.
-Planned next steps include top counts of hastags for both negative and positve sentiment.
+Next, I plan to calculate the smoothed log-odds ratio to compare word usage between Class A and Class B (e.g., negative vs. positive sentiment).
+This highlights which tokens are overrepresented in one sentiment group relative to the other, surfacing class-specific language that simple frequency counts often miss.